fltk/fltk/README.OSX.txt

   sudo make install

-It is possible to install FLTK without superuser previleges by changing the installation path to a location within the user account by adding the "--prefix=PREFIX" parameters to the "./configure" command.
+It is possible to install FLTK without superuser privileges by changing the installation path to a location within the user account by adding the "--prefix=PREFIX" parameter to the "./configure" command.

  2.7  Creating new Projects